Last updated: December 14th, 2022

-It’s a little hard to say, since there just isn’t much research on the physiology of kick scooter riding.
-But one study from the University of Brighton (England) estimates that average-sized riders may burn around 200 calories per 30 minutes of scooting.
+Yes, and usually more than walking.
+One paper from the University of Brighton (England) estimates that average-sized adults may burn around 200 calories per 30 minutes of kick-scooter riding.

-That’s perhaps 25% less than you’d burn cycling, and 50% more than you’d burn walking, in the same time period.
-(But speeds are different, so your 30-minute walk might take just 15-20 on a scooter.
-That time difference will affect calories burned.)
+That’s perhaps 25% less than you’d burn cycling and 50% more than you’d burn walking in the same time period.

 Perhaps you can indeed have your cake and eat it, too.
 Just make sure you scoot to the bakery!

 Here’s something you might not have thought about.

 Whenever you kick on a scooter, your leg has a lot of backward momentum that your torso needs to resist.